Related Articles

 FLAC (Free Lossless Audio Codec) is a lossless audio format compressed to occupy limited space.
 The size of a FLAC file can go up to half of its original size, with no lost sound quality during the compression process.
 The FLAC format is compatible with many devices, including portable music players and Hi-Fi components.

 FLAC files are free to use, and the source code can be accessed as an open-source license.
 And even though they are not DRM-protected, you can still encrypt your FLAC file in a different container format.
-FLAC files are error resistant, and a mistake that occurs in one frame won't necessarily affect other formats streams.
+FLAC files are error-resistant, and a mistake that occurs in one frame won't necessarily affect other format streams.
 Those features make this file format the best option for editing applications.

 The Comparison of M4A VS. FLAC